-$169,683 awarded from The William G. and Ruth T. Evans Endowed Nursing Scholarship
+$169,683 was awarded this year from The William G. and Ruth T. Evans Endowed Nursing Scholarship

 Ashland Community Hospital Foundation (ACHF) is pleased to announce that 16 worthy candidates have been awarded scholarships ranging from $5,000 to $15,000 for the 2021-2022 academic year from The William G. and Ruth T. Evans Endowed Nursing Scholarship.